sadeemalanazi/IT423-SadeemAlanazi/README.md

 ---

-## Challenges

-One of the main challenges was ensuring proper network configuration within the virtual environment.
-Incorrect settings, such as IP address or gateway, prevented communication between systems.

----

 ## Key Learning

 This project helped me understand how servers are installed and configured in a virtual environment.
 I learned how important correct network settings are for system communication.

-In real-world IT environments, system administrators must ensure proper configuration to avoid connectivity issues and maintain reliable systems.

 ---